-In this article, we’ll explore how to design and implement serverless meeting bots by integrating AWS Lambda with the MeetStream API.
-We’ll cover the architectural building blocks, authentication and security patterns, event-driven orchestration, and practical examples that show how these bots fit into real-world SaaS ecosystems.
+In this article, we’ll explore how to design and deploy serverless meeting bots by integrating AWS Lambda with the MeetStream API, covering architecture patterns, authentication, event orchestration, and cost optimization.
+Let’s get started!

 Why Serverless for Meeting Bots?